NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *For best scheduling functionality, it is not recommended to select a partition.*

-??? info "Sample batch script for a job in the shared partition"
+??? example "Sample batch script for a job in the shared partition"
+    When running on a shared partition, the default memory per CPU for users is 1G.
+To change this amount, use the `--mem-per-cpu=<MEM_REQUEST>` flag.

     ```
     #!/bin/bash
     #SBATCH --nodes=1